nvdaaddons/teamViewer/readme.md

 *	nvda+shift+C: Copies the ID and current password to the clipboard, so that they can be pasted and sent via chat when required for allow remote control.
 *	control+tab and control+shift+tab: Switch to other tab in the TeamViewer main dialog.
-*	NVDA+control+shift+h: Open the documentation.
-If it's not available for your default language opens english documentation.

 ## Changes for 1.0 ##
 *	 Initial version.